Battle of the Cumberland Gap (1863): Battle

 Frazer and his 2,300-man garrison had little combat experience, yet they had the benefit of a strong natural defense.
 Frazer's men supplemented this by digging their own trenches.
 General Simon B. Buckner had given Frazer orders to hold the gap at all cost, yet when Buckner and all his troops were redeployed, no contingency had been formulated for retreat and therefore Frazer continued following his orders from Buckner to hold the gap.
 DeCourcy's brigade threatened the Confederates from the north, but his brigade alone was not enough to force Frazer out of the gap.
 Burnside dispatched a second brigade under Brigadier General James M. Shackelford.
 Shackelford approached from the south and, on September 7, asked for Frazer's surrender.
 There were still not enough Union troops to convince Frazer to surrender.
 An ineffectual exchange of artillery followed but that evening Union soldiers captured Gap Springs, the Confederate water supply.
 On September 8 Burnside personally left Knoxville with a brigade under Colonel Samuel A. Gilbert and marched 60 miles in just over a day.
 Meanwhile, both DeCourcy and Shackelford sent messages demanding surrender.
 Attempting to buy time, Frazer met with the two Union commanders separately, but rejected surrender demands from both.

 Around 10:00 a.m. on September 9, Burnside sent a message to Frazer stating he now had a large enough force to carry the gap by storm.
 The large Union force, little combat experience and low morale (after news of Vicksburg and Gettysburg) all factored into Frazer's decision to surrender.
 Around 3:00 p.m.
 Frazer agreed to an unconditional surrender of all the Confederates guarding the Cumberland Gap.
-Between 100-300 men managed to escape through DeCourcy's lines after the surrender had taken place, but the rest of the soldiers, arms, 14 pieces of artillery and the strategic location were now in Union control.
+Between 100 and 300 men managed to escape through DeCourcy's lines after the surrender had taken place, but the rest of the soldiers, arms, 14 pieces of artillery and the strategic location were now in Union control.
 This was the last major operation against the Cumberland Gap and it would remain in Union hands for the rest of the war.